British MPs sponsored by mining unions

-This article is about the sponsorship of British Members of Parliament by mining trade unions.

-The article covers MPs sponsored by the National Union of Mineworkers, its predecessor the Miners' Federation of Great Britain, and the local trade unions which preceded it.
+Several British members of Parliament have been sponsored by mining trade unions.
+Many were sponsored by the National Union of Mineworkers, its predecessor the Miners' Federation of Great Britain, and the local trade unions which preceded it.

 A small number of MPs were sponsored by other trade unions related to the mining industry, such as the Cumberland Iron Ore Miners' and Kindred Trades' Association, the North Wales Quarrymen's Union, and the National Association of Colliery Overmen, Deputies and Shotfirers, and are covered in the articles on those unions.
 Other miners and people related to the mining industry were elected without being sponsored by a trade union, and are not listed here.